Reviews You Can Rely On

 Shorter battery life

-The Fitbit Charge 6 is the simplest device in our lineup and is perfect for those who don't need a large device.
-One little screen is all you need for tracking your daily walks, steps, and sleep.
+The Fitbit Charge 6 is the simplest device we tested — like a fitness tracker with bonus GPS capabilities.
+“I found it's the perfect watch for anyone who doesn't need a large device,” our lead reviewer stated.
+One small screen is all you need for tracking your daily walks, steps, and sleep.
 We were also impressed with the GPS recording, and while it won't last super long, it's more than enough for daily workouts.
-Many GPS watches provide an overwhelming amount of features.
-If you've felt this way when looking through the options, give this model a look.
+Many GPS watches offer an overwhelming number of features.
+If you've felt this way when looking through the options, the simplicity of the Charge 6 might be perfect for you.

 SPECIFICATIONS